 During the first phase of the Banana Retail Commitment on Living Wage, the private sector parties involved provide insight into the gap between current wages and living wage benchmarks.

-During the third year of this project, there was a substantial increase in the number of farms submitting a Salary Matrix compared to last year (332 vs. 217 for the second year and 117 for the first year).
+This year, participating companies achieve a 100% coverage of the volumes purchased engaging 317 farms.
 With this, the diversity of farms is also increasing, for example, in terms of location, structure, and size.
 All these variables mean that a diverse range of solutions will be necessary to close the living wage gap.
 There is no one-size-fits-all approach for the different farms.

 The retailers can use the Salary Matrix, made available by IDH, to calculate the difference between the current wages and the living wage.
-By using the tool, they can analyze prevailing wages in the supplying locations of their total banana assortment.
+By using the tool, they can analyse prevailing wages in the supplying locations of their total banana assortment.

 Read latest Annual Report